kitfactory/illumo-flow/docs/flow.md

 - Reserved location for routing decisions: `context["routing"][node_id] = Routing` using plain dictionary assignment.
 - `context["payloads"]`: last payload emitted by each node; Flow seeds entry payloads and nodes should update their slot when producing outputs.
 - Nodes may store additional outputs via configured paths (`context.output`), and reference inputs via `context.input` without manually navigating nested dictionaries.
+- Shared state updates should be funneled through Flow (`ctx_view.write(...)`) rather than raw dictionary mutation to mirror platforms like n8n / Dify that strictly mediate context access.
 - The transient payload passed to `Node.handle` is distinct from the shared context.
 Flow recomputes it from `inputs` for every node and commits the return value into `context["payloads"]` and the declared `outputs`.
 - Flow may read `describe()` metadata (for example, declared `context_inputs` / `context_outputs`) to pre-create or validate additional keys while keeping the public API minimal.